-When I am searching for ways to speed up compilation process in Arch Linux, I needed to know the number CPU cores in my system.
-After couple google searches, I found a few methods to find the number CPUs/Cores from command line in unix-like systems.
-For those who wanted to know how many CPU Cores are in their systems, this brief guide will help.
-Read on.
+When I am searching for ways to speed up compilation process, I needed to know how many CPU Cores are available in my Arch Linux system.
+After couple google searches, I found a few methods to find the number of CPUs/Cores from command line in Linux systems.

 Find Number Of CPU Cores From Commandline In Linux

 There might be several ways to find the number of CPU Cores in a system.
 Here is a few methods that I found online.